qurator-spk/eynollah/README.md

 ### Layout Analysis

-The layout analysis module is responsible for detecting layout elements, identifying text lines, and determining reading order using either heuristic methods or a reading order detection model.
+The layout analysis module is responsible for detecting layout elements, identifying text lines, and determining reading order using either heuristic methods or a [pretrained reading order detection model](https://github.com/qurator-spk/eynollah#machine-based-reading-order).

 Reading order detection can be performed either as part of layout analysis based on image input, or, currently under development, based on pre-existing layout analysis results in PAGE-XML format as input.